-ENGL 1101 English Composition I 3 credits Prerequisites: One of the following: Accuplacer Writing score of 5 or above, ACT English score of 18 or above, SAT score of Writing 430 and Critical Reading 450 or above, successful completion of ENGL 0097 or ENGL 0099 with a "C" or better, or a high school English/Language Arts grade average of "B" or higher with an Accuplacer score of 4 or above.
+ENGL 1101 English Composition I 3 credits Prerequisites: 1) Accuplacer Writeplacer score of 5 or above.
+2) ACT English score of 18 or above.
+3) SAT score of Writing 430 and Critical Reading 450 or above.
+4) Successful completion of ENGL 1000 with a C or better.
+5) A high school English/ Language Arts grade average of B or higher with an Accuplacer score of 4 or above.